Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 # Deckhand Jostler
 Starting at 3rd level, you can use your bonus action to attempt to [[shove]] a creature.
 The DC for the saving throw equals 8 plus you Dexterity modifier and your proficiency bonus.

-# Impeccable Timing
-Starting at 3rd level, you always wait for the right moment to act.
-When you take the [[Ready]] action, you don't need to use your reaction in order to act when the trigger occurs.

 # Ready for a Row
 When you choose this archetype at 3rd level, you can add your [[proficiency bonus]] to your [[initiative]] rolls.